-The A-Core is an ideal core module for low power consumption applications.
-The power-save mode of the 188 CPU reduces power consumption and heat dissipation, thereby extending battery life in portable systems.
+The MD88 is an ideal core module for low power consumption applications.
+The power-save mode of the Am188ES reduces power consumption and heat dissipation, thereby extending battery life in portable systems.
 In power-save mode, operation of the CPU and internal peripherals continues at a slower clock frequency.
 When an interrupt occurs, it automatically returns to its normal operating frequency.

-3.3 188 CPU PIO lines
+3.3 Am188ES PIO lines

-The 188 CPU has 32 pins available as user-programmable I/O lines.
-Each of these pins can be used as a user-programmable input or output signal, if the normal shared function is not needed.
-A PIO line can be configured to operate as an input or output with or without a weak pull-up or pull-down, or as an open-drain output.
-A pin's behavior, either pull-up or pull-down, is pre-determined and shown below.
+The Am188ES has thirty-two pins available as user-programmable I/O lines.
+Each of these pins can be used as a user-programmable input or output signal if the normal shared function is not needed.
+A PIO line can be configured to operate as an input or output with or without a weak pull-up or pull-down, or as an opendrain output.
+A pin's behavior, either pull-up or pull-down, is pre-determined as shown in Table 3.1.

 After power-on/reset, PIO pins default to various configurations.
-The initialization routine provided by TERN libraries reconfigures some of these pins as needed for specific on-board usage as well.
-These configurations, as well as the processor-internal peripheral usage configurations, are listed below in Table 3.1.
+The initialization routine provided by TERN libraries also reconfigures some of these pins as needed for specific on-board usage.
+These